 Whether you’re just passing through, or are a seasoned local, there’s something truely magic about this unique region of Australia.
 We’ve rounded up 7 of the best farm to table restaurants worth a stop on your next trip up north.

 Husk only opened in June this year and has really put the North Coast on the map!
-This boutique spirit distiller thrives on their motto of “paddock-to-bottle”, sourcing all their ingredients straight from the farm.
+This boutique spirit distiller thrives on their “paddock-to-bottle” approach, sourcing all their ingredients straight from the farm.

 Farm and Co.

-Come out for a wander in the paddock, grab some lunch in the café and then maybe even stock up on some fresh fruit and veg for home.
+Come out for a wander in the paddock, grab some lunch in the café and stock up on some fresh fruit and veg for the trip home.
 All produce in the store and on the menu are sourced directly from the farm.
-Yum!

-A new fine dining restaurant has just recently opened in Pottsville, and let us tell you, the food is phenomenal!
+A new fine dining farm to table restaurant has recently opened in Pottsville, and let us tell you, the food is phenomenal!
 Pipit is a celebration of the Northern Rivers’ coastal lifestyle, great produce and wood-fired cooking.

 The Farm Byron Bay

 Make sure to grab some freshly baked bread from their Bread Social Bakery, treat yourself in the Three Blue Ducks Restaurant and take a stroll through the sunflower fields.